 Test the front end of a site (desktop and mobile browsers) as well as the back end (server and WordPress Admin) functionality to ensure the site functions as expected.
-If anything appears broken or is not working as expected, utilize the browser’s inspector tools and VIP’s debugging resources to determine which errors or warnings need to be addressed.
+If anything appears broken or is not working as expected, utilize the browser’s inspector tools and VIP’s performance and log resources to determine which errors or warnings need to be addressed.

 Before a site launches, or when new code is introduced to a site, a standard list of tests should be run.
 This list should be created by a customer based on features that a site’s team will use on a regular basis such as WP Admin dashboard tools, added plugins, and custom theme features.

 At a minimum, these basic functions should be included in a site test to verify that they work as expected:

 - Create a post as a user with the “editor” role